 The Compensation Committee determined that the annual incentive opportunity for the named executive officers in 2020 would be based on our company's achievement of annual revenue goals and four operational goals including enrollment in the BeAT-HF pivotal trial, enrollment in the BATwire trial, achievement of various reimbursement goals for BAROSTIM NEO and achievement of selected cash balance metrics.
 Mr. Yared and Mr. Brintnall also had a goal related to raising additional equity capital and a portion of Mr. Bruhn-Ding's bonus related to individual leadership goals.
 The weightings of the goals varied among the named executive officers with our company goals weighted at 100% for Messrs.
 Yared and Brintnall and at 80% for Mr. Bruhn-Ding.
 Achievement against the stated goals is determined annually and can range from 0% to 150% of the portion of the target incentive amount attributed to each goal for the total revenue goal, the individual leadership goal and for three of the operational goals and can range from 0% to 200% of the target incentive amount attributed to one of the operational goals.
-The annual target incentive opportunities (expressed as a percentage of base salary) for 2020 for the named executive officer can earn more or less than target based on the achievement of the respective goals:
+The annual target incentive opportunities (expressed as a percentage of base salary) for 2020 for the named executive officers were as follows, and, for the sake of clarity, the named executive officer can earn more or less than target based on the achievement of the respective goals: